google/badwolf/docs/bql.md

   /user<Joe> "follows"@[,] ?user
 ```

-represents a pattern that matches against all the users that Joe followed ever.
+represents a pattern that matches against all the users that Joe ever followed.
 As opposed to:

 ```